Handball: Offensive play

 The time during which the second wave may be successful is very short, as then the defenders closed the gaps around the zone.
 In the third wave, the attackers use standardised attack patterns usually involving crossing and passing between the back court players who either try to pass the ball through a gap to their pivot, take a jumping shot from the backcourt at the goal, or lure the defence away from a wingman.

 The third wave evolves into the normal offensive play when all defenders not only reach the zone, but gain their accustomed positions.
 Some teams then substitute specialised offence players.
 This implies that these players must play in the defence should the opposing team be able to switch quickly to offence.
 The latter is another benefit for fast playing teams.

 If the attacking team does not make sufficient progress (eventually releasing a shot on goal), the referees can call passive play (since 1995, the referee gives an advance warning by holding one hand high, signalling that the attacking team should release a shot soon), turning control over to the other team.
 A shot on goal or an infringement leading to a yellow card or two-minute penalty will mark the start of a new attack, causing the hand to be taken down; but a shot blocked by the defense or a normal free throw will not.
 This rule prevents an attacking team from stalling the game indefinitely, as it is difficult to intercept a pass without at the same time conceding dangerous openings towards the goal.

 Defensive play

 The usual formations of the defense are 6–0, when all the defense players line up between the 6 m and 9 m lines to form a wall; the 5–1, when one of the players cruises outside the 9 m perimeter, usually targeting the center forwards while the other 5 line up on the 6 m line; and the less common 4–2 when there are two such defenders out front.
 Very fast teams will also try a 3–3 formation which is close to a switching man-to-man style.
 The formations vary greatly from country to country, and reflect each country's style of play.
 6–0 is sometimes known as "flat defense", and all other formations are usually called "offensive defense".

+Due to the passive play rules, it is often enough for the defense to simply prevent chances rather than actively winning possession.